 These small rice balls deep-fried until they turn crispy and golden colour, come in lot of variations.
 They are most commonly filled with ham and cheese, or sometimes with minced beef or chicken, salmon, veggies or even chocolate!

-This heavenly taste dish has been originated during 10th century in Palermo, Sicily and it still is a common and one of the most favourite Italian street foods.
+This heavenly taste dish has been originated during 10th century in Palermo, Sicily and it still is a common and most favourite street food in all over the Italy.